stevenuoa/KinLuv/README.md

 ## 🚀 Quick Start

-Here is an example input for using *KinLuv*:
+1. Prepare an input example as below for using *KinLuv*:

 ```python
         _           __